-Landlord insurance is must-have coverage that protects you and your property while you’re renting it out.
+Landlord insurance is must-have coverage that protects you and your personal property while you’re renting it out.
 According to Valuepenguin, the average rental property insurance policy costs about $1,800 per year.
-Fortunately, the entire cost of insurance for your properties can be deducted on your taxes.
+Fortunately, the entire insurance cost for your properties can be deducted from your taxes.
 If you’re renting out a unit in an owner-occupied property, you can only deduct the portion of insurance that applies to the rental unit.

 Final thoughts: Tax deductions for landlords

 There are a lot of expenses involved in running a rental property.
 Fortunately, all of your ordinary and necessary expenses can be deducted and reduce the tax you owe.
-Be sure to keep proper records of every transaction so you don’t miss any deductions and you’re prepared to give documentation to the IRS in case they request it.
+Rental property owners should be sure to keep proper records of every transaction so they don’t miss any deductions, and they’re prepared to give documentation to the IRS in case they request it.

 - Tax deductions are nice, but the best way to save money is to reduce your expenses in the first place – and a great way to do that is to make sure your rental property insurance is optimized.
 Learn more in our article, Landlords Guide to Insurance: Which Insurance Do You Need to Have?